curlew-knotwork/djembe/README.md

 ---

 ## 2. SEQUENCE-OF-OPERATIONS
-**Instructor's Context:** Timing is a physical cycle.
+**Instructor's Context:** In West African percussion, timing is a physical cycle.
 If you stop your hands during a rest, you break the "engine" of the rhythm.

 1. **The Pendulum Rule:** Maintain a continuous alternating stroke (R-L-R-L).
 2. **Lead-Hand Anchor:** In 4/4, the Right Hand (R) anchors downbeats (1, 2, 3, 4) and upbeats (&).